 Terrorism, as used in this paper, refers to the threatening of the viability of a nation-state, bringing about economic crises and social instability.
 It includes threats to tourism, energy-sector, civil aviation, maritime, and transportation, generally.
 The problem of terrorism has refused to go away; instead, it has kept people in perpetual fear, robbing them of their freedom and security.
 Thus, the world as a whole is voicing concern over the menace of terrorism, extremism and radicalism.
 No country goes unaffected by international terrorism.
-For these reasons, the global community can no longer turn a blind eye on terrorism (Merari, 1993).
+For these reasons, the global community can no longer turn a blind eye on terrorism (Hoffman, 2006).

-Merari (1993) also found out that there are three common elements that exist in the legal definitions of terrorism of those countries: (1) the use of violence, (2) political objectives, and (3) the aim of propagating fear in a target population.
+Hoffman also found out that there are three common elements that exist in the legal definitions of terrorism of those countries: (1) the use of violence, (2) political objectives, and (3) the aim of propagating fear in a target population.
 Terrorism began to make headlines again in the 1970s and reached a pinnacle in the mid- 1980s.
 From 1975 to 1984, the average number of reported terrorist, attacks increased from ten per week to nearly ten every day (Hoffman, 2006).
-In 1985, Jenkins observed that 10% of the world's countries accounted for 60% of the world's terrorist attacks.